How Sleep Helps Your Emotional Regulation

 Stress, whether it comes from losing a job, a change in income, moving out of state, or from family circumstances, leaves many people wide awake late into the night.

-In the Stress in America survey, 43 precent of adults reported that stress had caused them to lie awake at night within the last month.
-When they do not get enough sleep, 21 percent report feeling even more stressed.
 The cycle strengthens as the stress no longer surrounds events or situations but sleep itself.
 Conversely, stress levels continue to increase as chronic sleep deprivation continues.

 Better Mental Health Through Good Sleep